Body Wisdom

 How has your body been trying to get your attention lately?

 Through tension?
 Fatigue?
 Forgetfulness?
-Scattered mornings like mine?
+Scattered moments like mine?

 If your body is whispering, I’m here to support the pause it’s asking for.